- Why study Natural Sciences at Christ's?

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, Christ's aim is to admit around 24 to 30 students each year in Natural Sciences.

-You need to be academically ambitious: conditional offers are likely to be minimum A*A*A at A-level, and for IB candidates 42 points overall, with 7,7,6 in relevant Higher Level subjects, but the majority of Christ’s students arrive with higher grades.
+We definine the terms of each offer individually and you will need to be academically ambitious: conditional offers are likely to be minimum A*A*A at A-level, and for IB candidates 42 points overall, with 7,7,6 in relevant Higher Level subjects, but the majority of Christ’s students arrive with higher grades.
 Please note that we require A-level students to complete and pass the practical assessment in science subjects.

 If you are applying for Natural Sciences (Physical), we would normally ask you to achieve an A* in A-level Mathematics, or a Grade 7 in Higher Level Mathematics (Analysis and Approaches) if you are doing the IB.
 Almost all successful NSP applicants who take A level Further Mathematics also achieve an A* in this subject.

 You can look up other qualifications in the offer levels for other exam systems and international entry requirements, and if you are applying from outside the UK please read the Christ's international students section for further information and check the country pages.

 |Reading suggestions||Book / resource suggestions for all areas of the Natural Sciences course.
 Some of the student profiles also recommend books or say what they read.
 See for example Stratis, Charlotte, Arqum|